syncfusion/ej2-angular-docs/src/maps/maps/providers/bing-maps.md

 # Bing Maps in Angular Maps control

-Bing maps is a online map provider owned by Microsoft.
-As like OSM, it provides map tile images based on our requests and combines those images into a single one to display the map area.
+Bing Maps is a online Maps provider, owned by Microsoft.
+As like OSM, it provide Maps tile images based on our requests and combines those images into a single one to display Maps area.

 ## Adding Bing Maps

-The Bing Maps can be rendered by setting the [`layerType`](../api/maps/layerSettingsModel/#layertype) property as "**Bing**" and the key for the Bing Maps must be set in the [`key`](../api/maps/layerSettingsModel/#key) property.
+The Bing Maps can be rendered by setting the [`layerType`](../api/maps/layerSettingsModel/#layertype) property as **Bing** and the key for the Bing Maps must be set in the [`key`](../api/maps/layerSettingsModel/#key) property.
 The Bing Maps key can be obtained from [here](https://www.microsoft.com/en-us/maps/create-a-bing-maps-key).

 ```typescript